 - Here is an example of a great anchor chart.

-- What physical properties of the buttons allowed them to be separated from the other buttons?
+- What physical properties of the buttons allowed them to be separated from each other?

 - Is the combination of the buttons a mixture?
 How do you know?